James Whitmore

-James Allen Whitmore Jr. (October 1, 1921 – February 6, 2009) was an American actor, who appeared in over 150 stage, film, and television roles over a 50-year career.
-He was the recipient of numerous accolades, including three of the four EGOT honors - a Grammy Award, a Primetime Emmy Award, and a Tony Award.
+James Allen Whitmore Jr. (October 1, 1921 – February 6, 2009) was an American actor who appeared in over 150 stage, film, and television roles over a 50-year career.
+He received numerous honors, notably a Grammy Award, a Primetime Emmy Award, and a Tony Award.
 He was nominated for two Academy Awards, Best Supporting Actor for Battleground (1949) and Best Actor for Give 'em Hell, Harry!
 (1975).

 Early life

 James Allen Whitmore Jr. was born in White Plains, New York, to Florence Belle (née Crane) and James Allen Whitmore Sr., a park commission official.
 Whitmore attended Amherst Central High School in Snyder, New York, for three years, before transferring to the Choate School in Wallingford, Connecticut, on a football scholarship.
 He studied at Yale College, but he had to quit playing football after severely injuring his knees.

 After giving up football, Whitmore turned to the Yale Dramatic Society and began acting.
 While at Yale, he was a member of Skull and Bones, and was among the founders of the Yale radio station (the student-run WOCD-AM, later renamed WYBC-AM).
 Whitmore planned on becoming a lawyer and graduated with a major in government from Yale University.